The Nest

 Furthermore, the likelihood of severe weather events, including hail and tornadoes, remains elevated during the Spring, leading to higher insurance premiums and potential storm damage repairs.

-The weather is also expected to bring mixed precipitation patterns, with some areas experiencing below-normal rainfall, which could impact water utility costs and lawn care expenses.
+The weather is also expected to bring mixed patterns, with some areas experiencing below-normal rainfall, which could impact water utility costs and lawn care expenses.
 The warmer temperatures might benefit those who garden or spend time outdoors, reducing heating costs but possibly increasing water usage for yard maintenance during drier periods.

 This places it lower than the average U.S. city in terms of crime rate, suggesting a generally safe environment.
 The city experiences a varied distribution of crime across different neighborhoods.
 The northeast parts of Spring are typically considered the safest, while the southwest areas have higher crime rates.